countable-web/open-source-corporation/product/engineering/DOCKER_TRAINING.md

 Functionally, the most obvious difference with a container is that it starts up very quickly, in seconds instead of minutes.

 First, install Docker.
 It's really easy on Linux, which you should be using.
+You could also consider using [the official sandbox](https://training.play-with-docker.com/ops-s1-hello/) for this similar lab hosted by Docker the company.

 You should add yourself to the docker group.

 ```
 usermod -aG `whoami` docker